MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

  - [Merging Two Git Repositories](https://blog.doismellburning.co.uk/merging-two-git-repositories/) - in particular for the flag to allow unrelated histories

-1. Clone the repo you want to have as the new combined repo.
-This might already exist on Github/Bitbucket or you must create it still.
+1. Create the newRepo on Github/Bitbucket then get a local copy of it.

     ```bash
-    # Make the repos dir or choose your preferred dir.
+    # This is my preferred directory.
     $ cd ~/repos
     $ git clone git@github.com:myUsername/newRepo.git
     ```